 British Colonial Rosewood Secretaire Chest of DrawersMid 19th century

 Campaign or “knock down” furniture was portable military furniture and used by British officers when they set out for a campaign in India.
-However, because campaign furniture was extremely versatile, it also appealed to home owners who appreciated its elegance, strength and ease of storage.
+This piece consists of two parts for ease of transport.
+For that, the two pillars will also come loose.
+Because campaign furniture was extremely versatile, it also appealed to home owners who appreciated its elegance, strength and ease of storage.

 The secretaire chest is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
 The Indian rosewood that this piece has been made off has a naturally occurring dark shade with a striking grain.